NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

-        In either case, the passed-in dictionary is MUTATED Could possibly avoid this by doing a copy operation at each level (expensive) For now, a direct implementation of the walker for each algorithm is used This will be refactored to follow a single walker, such as 1, or 2, after property learning is implemented
+        In either case, the passed-in dictionary is MUTATED Could possibly avoid this by doing a copy operation at each level (expensive) For now, a direct implementation of the walker for each algorithm is used This may be refactored to follow a single walker, such as 1, or 2, after property learning is implemented

     - An even better option would be to be able to both mutate the target value and get a separate return value
         - i.e. fold over all elements